-Seal Strength Package Testing
+ASTM F88 Seal Strength Package Testing

-ASTM F88 is the standard test method for determining the seal strength of flexible barrier materials.
-ASTM F-88 package testing measure the force required to separate a test strip of material containing the sale.
-This standard is also used to identify the mode of specimen failure.
+Flexible package and pouch seal strength testing determines various considerations that exist with the seal strength testing of packages.
+ASTM F-88 regulatory compliance testing measures the force required to separate a test strip of material containing the sale.
+This standard F88 test method is also used to identify the mode of specimen failure.

-Seal Strength Definitions
+ASTM F88 Seal Strength Definitions

 The maximum seal strength is defined as the maximum force per unit width of seal required to separate progressively a flexible material from another material.
 The other material can either be rigid or flexible.

 The average seal strength is the average force per unit width of seal required to separate progressively a flexible material from another material.
 This separation is evaluated under the conditions of testing.